-In Poland souvenirs such as handicrafts you can buy during local fairs and regional events, souvenir shops, at polish airports or order online.
+In Poland souvenirs such as handicrafts you can buy during local fairs and regional events, souvenir shops, at polish airports or order them online on Amazon.

 Amber is the best souvenir from your stay on the Polish coast.
 In Polish folk medicine, amber was a very popular remedy for various illnesses.
 The most popular gift is silver jewelry with amber.

 You will find the largest selection of amber products in Gdańsk, but you can also order them online from individual vendors.

 Pottery from Bolesławiec

 We always buy Bolesławiec ceramics for our foreign friends, and we think it is one of the best souvenirs from Poland you can get and Poland must-buy.
 It’s simply beautiful, and it works well as tableware or kitchen decor.
 Bolesławiec is a small town located in Lower Silesia and you get easily get there from Wrocław.
 Ceramics have been produced there since the beginning of the 19th century, and still, every product is hand-decorated with characteristic patterns.

 You can buy Bolesławiec ceramics at various souvenirs shops or purchase online on Amazon.
 Lately, we found a small Japanese Café in Berlin, fully equipped with Bolesławiec pottery!